Jean-Luc Marion: Early years

 Marion was born in Meudon, Hauts-de-Seine, on 3 July 1946.

-He studied at the University of Nanterre (now the University Paris Ouest Nanterre La Défense) and the Sorbonne and then did graduate work in philosophy from the École normale supérieure in Paris from 1967 to 1971, where he was taught by Jacques Derrida, Louis Althusser and Gilles Deleuze.
+He studied at the École normale supérieure in Paris from 1967 to 1971, where he was taught by Jacques Derrida, Louis Althusser and Gilles Deleuze.
 At the same time, Marion's deep interest in theology was privately cultivated under the personal influence of theologians such as Louis Bouyer, Jean Daniélou, Henri de Lubac, and Hans Urs von Balthasar.

+He then studied at the University of Nanterre and earned a doctorate from the University of Paris IV in 1974.

 From 1972 to 1980 he studied for his doctorate and worked as an assistant lecturer at the Sorbonne.
 After receiving his doctorate in 1980, he began teaching at the University of Poitiers.

 Career

-From there he moved to become the Director of Philosophy at the University Paris X – Nanterre, and in 1991 also took up the role of professeur invité at the Institut Catholique de Paris.
+From there he moved to become the Director of Philosophy at the University of Paris X – Nanterre, and in 1991 also took up the role of professeur invité at the Institut Catholique de Paris.
 In 1996 he became Director of Philosophy at the University of Paris IV (Sorbonne), where he taught until 2012.

 Marion became a visiting professor at the University of Chicago Divinity School in 1994.
 He was then appointed the John Nuveen Professor of the Philosophy of Religion and Theology there in 2004, a position he held until 2010.
 That year, he was appointed the Andrew Thomas Greeley and Grace McNichols Greeley Professor of Catholic Studies at the Divinity School, a position that had been vacated by the retirement of theologian David Tracy.
 He retired from Chicago in 2022.

 He continues to serve on the Editorial Advisory Panel of the journal Quaestio.
+He has also been director of the collection Épiméthée at Presses Universitaires de France (PUF) since 1981.

 On 6 November 2008, Marion was elected as an immortel by the Académie Française.
 Marion now occupies seat 4, an office previously held by Cardinal Lustiger.
 In 2014, he delivered the Gifford Lectures on Givenness and Revelation at the University of Glasgow.